"I just want to talk to you. I won't do you no harm"

 Jimi's formative years in the states had not at all hinted at his phenomenal talents as a writer and complete master of his whole spectrum of sound, as illustrated on this album.
 Powerful rock songs like "Foxy Lady", "Fire", "Manic Depression" "Can You See Me" or "I Don't Live Today" contrast with the gentler "May This Be Love" or the spacey rock tracks "Love Or Confusion", "Are You Experienced" and "3rd Stone From The Sun".
 Jimi also finds time to acknowledge his roots with his classic blues "Red House" and the R&B "Remember".

-This album had a great impact, not just because of the previously unscaled heights of electric guitar playing, but also because of the inventive studio techniques, the overall sound and more importantly, the quality of the songwriting.
+Are You Experienced had great impact on the music scene, not just because of the previously unscaled heights of electric guitar playing, but also because of the inventive studio techniques, the overall sound and more importantly, the high quality of the songwriting.
 The whole thing slotted-in perfectly with the on-going psychedelic scene and the second British blues boom.
 The album reached Number Two in the British charts, the top spot being blocked by The Beatles' unstoppable "Sgt.
 Pepper's Lonely Heart's Club Band".

 Mono or stereo ?